While the facts and issues are different in every divorce, the process of getting a divorce in Texas is similar in most every case.

 Temporary Restraining Order

-TRO’s are issued to preserve the status quo and prevent irreparable harm prior to the court issuing temporary orders at a temporary orders hearing.
+A court issues a TRO to preserve the status quo and prevent irreparable harm prior to the court issuing temporary orders at a temporary orders hearing.

 Temporary orders are preliminary injunctions a court issues with the intent of preserving the status quo until the court signs a Final Decree of Divorce.

-Most divorce cases will require temporary orders.
+Many contested divorce cases require temporary orders.

 Temporary orders address many of the issues present in the divorce such as possession of property, possession and access to any children, decision-making regarding the children, temporary support, etc.

-These temporary orders will govern the spouse’s relationship and set forth each of their rights and responsibilities until there is a Final Decree of Divorce or the court modifies the temporary orders.
+These temporary orders govern the spouse’s relationship and set forth each of their rights and responsibilities until there is a Final Decree of Divorce or the court modifies the temporary orders.